shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 developed in the future.
 Furthermore, we will host an online forum in the period between the camera-ready deadline and the workshop to facilitate constructive discussions about the accepted datasets.

+Report Instructions
+^^^^^^^^^^^^^^^^
+The short report should

+- motivate why the submitted task is interesting,
+- describe how introduced data was collected,
+- give an overview of the data,
+- state if there are special requirements on the models to be evaluated,
+- detail the evaluation procedure,
+- outline how evaluation outputs can be interpreted,
+- provide a short analysis how the task is challenging for some existing models,
+- and establish context within related works.

+The report should be limited to at most 4 pages without references, but can include an Appendix, for example including additional sample images and technical details.

+The report should be formatted according to the `ICML style instructions <https://icml.cc/Conferences/2022/StyleAuthorInstructions>`__, by using the provided `LaTeX files <https://media.icml.cc/Conferences/ICML2022/Styles/icml2022.zip>`__.

 Submission Procedure and Reviewing
 ----------------------------------